formix/infernal-engine/README.md

 I omitted the `userInput` validation in the rule for clarity purpose.
 To do that check, we could simply wrap the function body in a try/catch statement and call `return next(exception);` within the catch block.
+Doing that would kill the inference engine flow and jump directly to the `infer` method callback.
+To be gentler, we could as well use facts to inform the user about his mistake.
+From there, I bet you already have some idea how to do that.
-We could be gentler than that as well by using facts to inform the user about his mistake by doing something like `this.set("isValid", false);` and by setting some meaningful error message along with it in the same way.
+Something like `this.set("isValid", false);` and setting some meaningful error message fact along with it would do the trick.

 ## Calling `next` Within a Rule

-You must return the call to the `next` callback to instruct the inference engine to execute the next inference step then to exit the current rule.
+You must call the `next` callback to instruct the inference engine to execute the following steps.
+It is also important to leave the rule immediately after that call.
+Not exiting the rule after the `next` call or calling `next` multimple times in the same rule could cause unpredictable behavior.
+Keeping the `return` statement in front of the `next()` call (i.e.: `return next();`) is a good way to avoid problems.
-Not returning the `next` result will stop the inference chain and cause a timeout error.
-See code examples above for details.

 You can call the `next` callback with a single parameter.
 This will stop the inference and call the initial `infer` callback with the parameter you have